akosseres09/fake-insta/readme.md

 Be sure to wait a little as the frontend waits for the backend to be built and the frontend angular environment has to get started.

-### Step 1.2: Running the containers in production mode
+### Step 1.2: Running the containers in production mode using terraform

 There is also a "production ready" state for Dockerfiles.
-The preferred way of running the application in production mode is by using terraform, but docker compose can be used as well.
+The preferred way of running the application in production mode is by using terraform.

-### 1.2.1 Using Terraform

 If you do not have terraform installed, you can add this line to your `~/.bashrc` file (if you have docker installed):